 “The culture that TSA have developed and maintained on the project has given AIAL confidence that the program and commercial outcomes are in safe hands.
 As we have moved into the construction phase”.

-TSA are managing a team of 26 different design disciplines across the two building and one significant land development package, with three construction contractors on site simultaneously.
-Clear communication, management of expectations and control of document flow have been fundamental to ensuring that everyone is on the same page, at all times.
+This project saw TSA manage a team of 26 different design disciplines across the two building and the land development package, with three construction contractors on site simultaneously.
+Clear communication, management of expectations and control of document flow were fundamental to ensuring that everyone was on the same page, at all times.

-To drive innovation, TSA has coordinated an impressive 16-crane lift to install approximately 7,000m² of roof steelwork in one go – the largest number of cranes used in a single-lift in NZ.
-The complete preassembly of the trusses on the ground prior to lift has proven not only to be safer but has allowed for the efficient installation of primary services.
-This approach to construction means the operation to date has been both faster and more cost-effective than traditional methods.
+To drive innovation, the Main Contractor coordinated an impressive 16-crane lift to install approximately 7,000m² of roof steelwork in one go – the largest number of cranes used in a single-lift in New Zealand.
+The complete preassembly of the trusses on the ground prior to lift proved to be safer, but also allowed for the efficient installation of primary services.
+This approach to construction made the operation faster and more cost-effective than traditional methods.

 The project commenced in October 2018, with an estimated completion date of 17 March 2021.
 Even with the challenges of a COVID-19 Level 4 mid construction, the project as completed four months ahead of schedule, gaining practical completion on 15 December 2020.

 This outstanding project has been nominated as a finalist for the 2021 Property Council New Zealand Rider Levett Bucknall Property Industry Awards, under the following categories:

 - Industrial Property Award.

 Shane Phillips as TSA’s Lead Project Manager has also received a ‘Highly Commended’ for his role on this project under the THERMOSASH Consultants Award at the 2021 New Zealand Building Industry Awards.